-\section{INTRODUCTION}
+In robot manipulation, Reinforcement Learning (RL) often suffers from low sample efficiency and uncertain convergence, especially in large observation and action spaces.
+Foundation Models (FMs) offer an alternative, demonstrating promise in zero-shot and few-shot settings.
+However, they can be unreliable due to limited physical and spatial understanding.
+We introduce ExploRLLM, a method that combines the strengths of both paradigms.
+In our approach, FMs improve RL convergence by generating policy code and efficient representations, while a residual RL agent compensates for the FMs' limited physical understanding.
+We show that ExploRLLM outperforms both policies derived from FMs and RL baselines in table-top manipulation tasks.
+Additionally, real-world experiments show that the policies exhibit promising zero-shot sim-to-real transfer.
+Supplementary material is available at \link{https://explorllm.github.io}.

-Foundation models (FMs)~\cite{di2023towards}, which refer to models trained on large-scale data (e.g. Large Language Models or Vision-Language Models), have shown significant promise in robotics.
-Large Language Models (LLMs) such as GPT-4~\cite{openai2023gpt4} demonstrate the ability to generate human-like commonsense-aware reasoning in some scenarios.
-This reasoning ability has been demonstrated as a zero-shot planner~\cite{huang2022language}, capable of breaking down complex tasks into detailed step-by-step plans without additional training.
-Our paper focuses on pick-and-place manipulation tasks, a domain where LLMs are recently employed to provide task-grounding for high-level planning, executed by pre-trained low-level robot skills~\cite{brohan2023can}.
-Furthermore, when integrated with Vision-Language Models (VLMs), LLMs utilize cross-domain knowledge to achieve robot perception and planning in manipulation tasks~\cite{zeng2022socratic}.
-This synergy between LLMs and VLMs is also harnessed to extract environmental affordances and constraints, forming a basis for subsequent robotic planning~\cite{huang2023voxposer}.
-Despite the impressive results achieved using FMs, it is important to note that unpredictable failures of LLM predictions can still result in robotic errors, and their use does not always ensure success and they in general do not learn from past experiences~\cite{carta2023grounding, kambhampati2024llms}.
+\section{Introduction}

-To address these issues, we propose to add residual reinforcement learning~\cite{johannink2019residual} to affordances recognized by FMs.
-Reinforcement Learning (RL), as described in~\cite{sutton2018reinforcement}, provides a powerful framework for learning decision-making and control policies for robotics~\cite{kober2013reinforcement} through interactions with the environment.
-Despite the inherent errors in the information provided by FMs, RL can adaptively learn to compensate for those errors through trial and update.
-A key challenge in deep RL is the ``curse of dimensionality'', where large observation and action spaces hinder the agent's ability to explore and converge efficiently.
-To overcome this challenge, we utilize an LLM and a VLM to create a more compact and effective observation space.
-Moreover, we introduce an object-centric residual action space, defining the pick-or-place actions as positional adjustments relative to the centers of detected objects.
+Foundation Models (FMs)~\cite{di2023towards}, which refer to models trained on large-scale data, have shown great potential in robotics.
+In particular, language-based FMs, such as Large Language Models (LLMs) and Vision-Language Models (VLMs), are increasingly used in the field.
+Large Language Models, such as GPT-4~\cite{openai2023gpt4}, can generate commonsense-aware reasoning in various scenarios.
+For instance, LLMs have demonstrated zero-shot planning capabilities~\cite{huang2022language}, breaking down complex tasks into detailed step-by-step plans without additional training.
+When integrated with VLMs, LLMs leverage cross-domain knowledge for robot perception and planning in manipulation tasks~\cite{zeng2022socratic}.
+This synergy allows for extracting environmental affordances and constraints, forming a foundation for subsequent robotic planning~\cite{huang2023voxposer}.
+Despite the impressive results of FMs, unpredictable failures in LLM predictions can still lead to robotic errors, and LLMs generally do not learn from past experiences~\cite{carta2023grounding, kambhampati2024llms}.